-Gender and health in natural disasters - World Health Organization
+Gender and health in natural disasters - World Health Organization (WHO)

 This article discusses the lack of research on sex and gender differences in vulnerability to the impact of disasters.
 The publication considers the issues of gender roles, social and economic consequences, evidence of domestic and sexual violence, psychological impacts, planning and delivering disaster response services, the research that is needed, and the implications for disaster relief programs and policies.